 Call for Contributions: The chairs of this breakout workshop invite contributions from the ocean color community to enhance discussions within the workshop.
 Interested workshop participants are encouraged to submit a 1-slide presentation responding to any of the listed discussion questions.
 Please email responses to Brian Barnes (email@example.com) by 12 November.

 - Lidar applications for ocean color (Chairs: Cédric Jamet, Davide Dionisi, Peng Chen)

 Breakout Session Chair Responsibilities

-Once notified of acceptance of their proposal, breakout workshop Chairs are requested to prepare the full session in advance and confirm all speakers.
-Many sessions will be concurrent, so please plan to use the community time effectively.
-Chairs should identify a Co-Chair(s) as well as a rapporteur for the proposed session and are responsible for contacting potential speakers for their session and making sure the speakers understand the goals and the logistics of the session ahead of the meeting.
+Breakout workshop Chairs are requested to prepare the full session in advance and confirm all speakers.
+Three sessions will run concurrently, so plan to use community time effectively.
+Chairs should identify Co-Chair(s) as well as a rapporteur for the proposed session and are responsible for contacting potential speakers for their session and making sure the speakers understand the goals and the logistics of the session ahead of the meeting.
 In addition, Chairs should compile a list of key questions/scientific focus areas, along with desired outcomes, to steer the dialogue in the intended direction.

 Chairs should ensure that the discussions during the breakout workshops lead to a consensus document outlined with the participants.
-Each session Chair is invited to give a brief presentation during the IOCS meeting plenary summarising the outcomes of the breakout workshop.
-Chairs are also requested to provide a short write up (1-2 pages) synthesizing the discussions and highlighting the key messages to be carried forward to the space agencies.
+Each session Chair is expected to give a 5-minute presentation during the IOCS meeting plenary summarising the outcomes of the breakout workshop.
+Chairs are also expected to provide a short write up (1-2 pages) synthesizing the discussions and highlighting the key messages to be carried forward to the space agencies, the ocean colour community, or the IOCCG.
 These breakout reports will be posted on the meeting website within a week or so of the meeting and will also be incorporated into the full report of the meeting.
-As already mentioned, this short summary output of each session could be rolled in a peer review paper or report following the meeting.
+The short summary output of each session could be rolled into a peer review paper or report following the meeting.